 Drawing paper is therefore intended to be used for the finished work.
 It has a more serious connotation.
 The paper is typically heavier.

 In truth, it’s all nonsense.
 There is nothing preventing you from sketching on better paper.
 The distinction is more about marketing than any real use.
-Different companies will describe their papers their own way.
+Different companies will describe their papers in their own way.

 Daler-Rowney, for instance, has a ‘drawing’ paper, made for sketching, and a cartridge paper made for drawing.
 Whereas Derwent has a sketching paper, thicker than Dalers cartridge paper.
 Don’t try to figure it out.